-The uniform security team site manager has responsibility for the operational and dayto-day implementation of this policy with the uniformed officers.
-This manager will ensure the initial safeguarding of all data (video & audio) obtained via the Trust surveillance systems.
+The uniform security team site manager has responsibility for the training and operational implementation of this policy with the uniformed officers.
+This manager will ensure the initial retention and safeguarding of all data (video & audio) obtained via the Trust surveillance systems.
 This will include retention and any onward transmission for evidential purposes.